Distance-weighted Support Vector Machine: Distance-weighted Support Vector Machine

 \subsubsection{Slack variable $\xi_i$}

 Last of all, the second term $\xi_i$ in (\ref{eq:dwsvm_formula1}) is a proxy of the modified Hinge loss function of SVM in (\ref{modifiedHinge}).
-Inclusion of this term is for the purpose of controlling the \textit{true} misclassification, because $\xi_i$ can be seen as $\left(\sqrt{C_{svm}}-C_{svm}u_i\right)_+$ where $u_i$ is the functional margin $y_i f(\xv_i)$ with respect to the main separating hyperplane.
-Note that here neither $\beta_0$ nor $f_0$ is involved.
-Recall that functional margin $u_i=y_i(\xv_i^T\omegav+\beta)$ can be interpreted as the distance to the main hyperplane (instead of the axillary one), which is ultimately the hyperplane that is used for classifying new data sets.
-By controlling this loss, we seek to find a combination of $\omegav$ and $\beta$ that lead to large functional margins.
+Inclusion of this term is for the purpose of controlling misclassification, because $\xi_i$ can be seen as $\left(\sqrt{C_{svm}}-C_{svm}u_i\right)_+$ where $u_i$ is the functional margin $y_i f(\xv_i)$ with respect to the main hyperplane.
+Minimizing the sum of $\xi_i$'s can help to increase the functional margin $u_i$'s.
+Note that the functional margin $u_i=y_i f(\xv_i)$ can be interpreted as the distance to the main hyperplane (instead of the axillary one), which is ultimately the hyperplane that is used for classifying new data.